a-rashid-saaka/Projects/README.md

  ### Data Cleaning of Housing Data
  **Data Source**

-  - The dataset used for this project from obtained from [Here](https://github.com/AlexTheAnalyst/PortfolioProjects)
+  - The dataset used for this project is obtained from [Here](https://github.com/AlexTheAnalyst/PortfolioProjects)
   - The table named Nashville Housing Data for Data Cleaning was used for this project
   - The dataset is imported as an excel file into Microsoft SQL Server Management Studio to carrying out data cleaning